debmalya/DesignPattern/README.md

 * javax.servlet.http.HttpSessionAttributeListener
 * javax.faces.event.PhaseListener
 #### State
+Allows an object to change its behaviour when the internal state changes.
+Using with state constantans, the state machines are implemented.
+State implemented as an object.
-* All implementations of java.util.Iterator
+##### All implementations of java.util.Iterator
-* javax.faces.LifeCycle.execute
+##### javax.faces.LifeCycle.execute
 #### Strategy
 * java.util.Comparator.compare(), executed by among others Collections.sort()
 * javax.servlet.http.HttpServlet the service and doXXX() methods